Mar 05, 2018

 5. Gun Control:

 Last but not least, we need better gun regulations.
 Guns, like cars, should not be easy to purchase.
 They have the power to harm many people if used unwisely or with ill-intention.
-For example, we should have tests and classes (like you would have to get a driver’s license), extensive histories of the customer, longer times to evaluate the individual’s mental and physical capacity, drug tests, a longer wait time to evaluate patterns of behavior, better record keeping, a data base of gun refusals and reasons for refusal, and, once purchased, information on the gun, the address of where the gun is kept, a separate store for ammo, proof that the gun is in a locked cabinet or location, annual inspections of the gun and reapplications for licenses, including new tests that reexamine mental and physical fitness.
+For example, we should have tests and classes (like you would have to get a driver’s license), extensive histories of the customer, longer times to evaluate someone's individual’s mental and physical capacity, drug tests, a longer wait time to evaluate patterns of behavior, better record keeping, a data base of gun refusals and reasons for refusal, and, once purchased, information on the gun, the address of where the gun is kept, proof of a separate store for ammo, proof that the gun is in a locked cabinet or location, annual inspections of the gun and reapplications for licenses, including new tests that reexamine mental and physical fitness.

 We should also look at other countries and see how we can improve.
 Switzerland, for instance, is “armed to the teeth.”
 Weapons are everywhere and gun laws are quite liberal, but gun crime is low and the last mass shooting they had was in 2001.
 Just what are they doing differently?
 The Swiss have developed a strong cultural mindset of gun safety: they think about the nature of guns.
 They have a strong sense of “responsibility” when it comes to their firearms, among other factors.

-There is certainly one thing we should all learn from the Swiss: we need to think more about why we need guns, why we use guns and we need to teach younger generations to think about guns in a safe and responsible manner.
+There is certainly one thing we should all learn from the Swiss: we need to think more about why we need guns, why we use guns, and we need to teach younger generations to think about guns in a safe and responsible manner.

 It all starts in the mind.

-Mass shooting and murder are social problems that go against our natural wired for love design, and they begin as negative thinking patterns that eventually bring about negative behaviors.
+Mass shooting and murder are social problems that go against our natura,l wired for love design, and they begin as negative thinking patterns that eventually bring about negative behaviors.
 It is therefore extremely important that we recognize that our thoughts create realities.
 We can bring heaven or hell to earth with our thoughts.
 Thoughts are incredibly powerful, and with this power comes the responsibility to create realities of love.